Aman1531/bookinGuru-task/README.md

 Run it as (npm install && npm start) <br/>
 Access the API at localhost:3000/cities <br/>
-Query params are country page limit
+Optional Query params are country page limit

 Determination of the valid city name is done in 3 steps: